sebastianczech/aws-terratest-course/.github/steps/4-tbd.md

 ## Step 4: Check if variables values were overridden

-_Nicely done TBD-step-3-name! :partying_face:_
+_Nicely done with testing idempotence of the infrastructure! :partying_face:_

-TBD-step-4-information

-**What is _TBD-term-4_**: TBD-definition-4
+**What is the goal of step 4 ?**: In fourth step we are going to overrider variables' values used in tests.

 ### :keyboard: Activity: Check if variables values were overridden

-1. TBD-step-4-instructions.
-1. Wait about 20 seconds then refresh this page (the one you're following instructions from).
-[GitHub Actions](https://docs.github.com/en/actions) will automatically update to the next step.
+TBD